jxnblk/macro-components/README.md

 )
 ```

+## Features

+- Single component creator
+- Intended for use with libraries like [styled-components][sc] & [glamorous][glamorous]
+- Encapsulate layout structure in composable components
+- Help keep your component API surface area to a minimum

 ## Motivation

-Most of the time it's best to use [React composition][composition] and `props.children`
+Often it's best to use [React composition][composition] and `props.children`
 to create UI that is composed of multiple elements,
 but sometimes you might want to create larger composite components
-that map to data structures
-(as described in [Thinking in React][thinking-in-react])
+with encapsulated tree structures for layout
 or create [Bootstrap][bootstrap]-like UI components
 such as panels, cards, or alerts.
 This library lets you create composite components
 with encapsulated DOM structures
+without the need to define arbitrary props APIs
-that work just like any other React composition.
+and that work just like any other React composition.

+This can help ensure that your component API surface area remains small
+and easier to maintain.

+If you find yourself creating composite React components that don't map to data structures,
+as described in [Thinking in React][thinking-in-react],
+then this module is intended for you.

 [composition]: https://reactjs.org/docs/composition-vs-inheritance.html
 [thinking-in-react]: https://reactjs.org/docs/thinking-in-react.html